-Rapper T.I. arrested
+Rapper T.I. arrested near Georgia home

 Story highlights

-- The rapper reportedly argued with a guard
+- The rapper reportedly argued with a guard at gated community south of Atlanta

 - He was charged with misdemeanors

-(CNN)Rapper T.I. was arrested early Wednesday morning, according to authorities in Henry County, Georgia.
+(CNN)Rapper T.I. was arrested early Wednesday in Henry County, Georgia, outside Atlanta, according to authorities.

-The musician, whose legal name is Clifford Harris Jr., was reportedly arrested outside of the gated community where he resides.
+The musician, whose legal name is Clifford Harris Jr., was arrested outside the gated community where he resides.

-The Henry County Sheriff's Office said T.I. was cited on misdemeanor charges of simple assault, disorderly conduct and public drunkenness after an alleged incident about 4 a.m. in Stockbridge, Georgia.
+The Henry County Sheriff's Office said T.I. was cited on misdemeanor charges of simple assault, disorderly conduct and public drunkenness after an alleged incident about 4 a.m. in Stockbridge, south of Atlanta.

-According to the Atlanta Journal Constitution, T.I. did not have his key and argued with a guard who refused to let him in.
+According to The Atlanta Journal-Constitution, T.I. did not have his key and argued with a guard, who refused to let him in.

 He has since posted bond.